kyfxbl/YLSSimplePasswordView/README.md

 welcome to contact me: kyfxbl@gmail.com

-your PR would be appreciated
+your PR or issues would be appreciated